Uncertainty Quantification of Surrogate Models using Conformal Prediction: Introduction

-As effective as these surrogate models (emulators) are, they remain approximations of the true physical system under study.
-There are often many layers of approximations as the simulation codes approximate the PDEs and the PDEs themselves are approximations to the true physical system.
-They often fail to quantify the uncertainty associated with their approximation, i.e. the approximation error of the emulator with that of the numerical code.
-Irrespective of the domain of operation they were trained on, models often claim to provide confident outputs.
-This is problematic for two reasons: (a) without an assessment of the confidence of the output, erroneous predictions can lead to severe consequences downstream; (b) The cost of training these models can be prohibitively high, and without appropriate uncertainty quantification the overconfident predictions will have limited utility.
-Several works have attempted to provide uncertainty estimation for these surrogate models \citep{GENEVA2020109056, ALHAJERI202234, zou2022neuraluq, Psaros2023}, but they fail to provide statistical guarantees over the error bars attached to the prediction and to scale to complex scenarios \citep{ABDAR2021243}.
-They also require ensemble training \cite{lakshminarayanan2017simple}, extensive sampling \citep{bnns}, and perhaps architectural modifications \citep{gal2016dropout}, successively increasing the amount of computational resources required.
-There remains a concerning question of validating the surrogate model's outputs for a specific downstream application.
-Conformal prediction (CP)~\citep{vovk2005algorithmic} provides a framework that allows us to compute statistically guaranteed error bars over pre-trained and fine-tuned models i.e. the error bars are calibrated to provide the required coverage.
-Conformal prediction relies on the calibration of model performance across a specific dataset representative of the desired prediction distribution, and utilising the calibration measures to help provide valid error bars for the model output.
+However, these surrogate models remain approximations of true physical systems, inheriting multiple layers of uncertainty from both the numerical codes and the PDE formulations themselves.
+Critically, they often fail to quantify their approximation error relative to the numerical code, producing overconfident outputs regardless of their training domain.
+This poses two key problems: (a) without confidence assessment, erroneous predictions can lead to severe downstream consequences; (b) high training costs are wasted if predictions lack actionable uncertainty quantification.
+While several works have attempted uncertainty estimation for surrogate models \citep{GENEVA2020109056, ALHAJERI202234, zou2022neuraluq, Psaros2023}, they fail to provide statistical guarantees over error bars and do not scale to complex scenarios \citep{ABDAR2021243}.
+Moreover, they require computationally expensive ensemble training \cite{lakshminarayanan2017simple}, extensive sampling \citep{bnns}, or architectural modifications \citep{gal2016dropout}.
+Validating surrogate model outputs for specific downstream applications remains a pressing challenge.

+\textbf{Conformal prediction (CP)}~\citep{vovk2005algorithmic} provides a framework for computing statistically guaranteed error bars over pre-trained and fine-tuned models, i.e. error bars calibrated to provide required coverage.
+Conformal prediction relies on calibrating model performance across a dataset representative of the desired prediction distribution, then utilising these calibration measures to provide valid error bars for model outputs.